-Alabama, located in the southeastern region of the United States, is an increasingly popular retirement destination for many Americans seeking a more affordable and relaxed environment with access to a variety of outdoor activities, cultural events, and warm weather.
-With its beautiful beaches, rolling hills, and welcoming communities, Alabama offers a unique retirement experience that attracts many retirees every year.
-According to data from the U.S. Census Bureau in 2020, Alabama had a population of approximately 5 million people, with over 15% of the population being over the age of 65, making it one of the top states with a large retirement population.
+According to data from the U.S. Census Bureau, in 2022, Alabama had a population of approximately 5 million people, with over 18% of the population being over the age of 65, making it one of the top states with a large retirement population.

 Limited healthcare options: In some areas of Alabama, access to healthcare can be limited, which can be a concern for retirees who require regular medical attention.

 Limited cultural offerings: While Alabama has a rich cultural heritage, some retirees may find that there are fewer cultural offerings compared to larger cities or states.